jyazlovsky/DNSC_6301_Project_Group3/README.md

 #### Variable Importance
 ![Variable Importance](variable-importance.png)
-PAY_AMT5 (amount paid in May, 2005) was the most used variable
+PAY_AMT5 (amount paid in May, 2005) was the most used variable in the decision tree plot which could result in thinking that is has a higher importance

 #### Final Iteration Plot
 ![Final Iteration Plot](final-iteration-plot.png)